 Some of the key elements of Political South-South Cooperation include:

-The above parameters considered, this section delves into the intricacies of Political South-South Cooperation in the context of the African Union (AU) and the Caribbean Community (CARICOM) relations.
+The above parameters considered, this note delves into the intricacies of Political South-South Cooperation in the context of the African Union (AU) and the Caribbean Community (CARICOM) relations.
 The discussion primarily focuses on the shared political interests, values, and aspirations of their member states, recognizing patterns of collaboration and intergovernmental dialogue to tackle common challenges and pursue joint objectives.
 Various dimensions of cooperation, such as bilateral, diplomacy, multilateral diplomacy, peace and security, and regional integration strategies, are explored to synthesize a comprehensive understanding of the evolving political partnership between these two regional organizations.

 Diplomatic Engagement in AU-CARICOM Relations